iaroslav-ai/gan-rl/README.md

 5. Agent is trained to optimize average reward on training environment using gradient descent over outputs of training environment GAN.
 Agent training stops when performance on valiadation GAN starts to decrease.

 6. Probability of agent outputing random action is decreased.
 Repeat from step 2 until terminating criterion (fixed number of iterations).

+**Important:** this is a work in progress, thus expect bugs and things changing.